By Kori Knisley

 Updated August 2020: We traveled right before the COVID-19 pandemic.
 These items were essential before the outbreak, but even more so now.
 I would add masks and gloves to the list for my next trip.

 My family and I have the road trip down to a science.
 Ever since Addison and Cameron were babies, we have taken long trips in the car to visit family in Delaware and Tennessee.
 From what time to leave to entertainment and snacks, the Knisley family are professionals when it comes to road trips.
-But when fares to Orlando were as low as $50 for a round trip flight, it was time to put the car in park and embark on our first family trip on an airplane!
+But with too good to pass up fares to Orlando, it was time to put the car in park and embark on our first family trip on an airplane!

 While this was the kids’ first trip to the airport, I’m a seasoned traveler.
 Having traveled through many airports, I can’t think of a better start to our trip than GSP Airport!
 We LOVED flying from GSP, and here is why: